Limnic eruption

-A limnic eruption, also known as a lake overturn, is a very rare type of natural hazard in which dissolved carbon dioxide suddenly erupts from deep lake waters, forming a gas cloud capable of asphyxiating wildlife, livestock, and humans.
+A limnic eruption, also known as a lake overturn, is an extremely rare type of natural hazard in which dissolved carbon dioxide suddenly erupts from deep lake waters, forming a gas cloud capable of asphyxiating wildlife, livestock, and humans.
 Scientists believe earthquakes, volcanic activity, and other explosive events can serve as triggers for limnic eruptions as the rising ejects water from the lake.
 Lakes in which such activity occurs are referred to as limnically active lakes or exploding lakes.
 Some features of limnically active lakes include: